-It’s not always easy getting the attention of the higher-ups—especially when it comes to data.
-Data quality enables your CRM, marketing automation platform, and other systems to run effectively and efficiently.
+It’s not always easy getting the attention of the higher-ups—especially when it comes to executives and data.
+Good data quality enables your CRM, marketing automation platform, and other systems to run effectively and efficiently.
 But you already know that.

 The trouble is, your CEO might not quite get it.

 Ask the “Data Whisperer” himself, Scott Taylor, Principal Consultant at MetaMeta Consulting.
 He jumped on our podcast, the Data-Driven Marketer, and gave us some awesome advice about getting executives to listen to your data quality needs and resource you appropriately.

 We’re still facing the same old issues and execs don’t see it as a real problem

 It’s tempting for non-techies to assume that modern technology has cleared up many of the data quality issues we’ve been facing for decades.
 Not true: We’re still haunted by the same problems we were fighting a year ago.
 Yet, when you ask execs about the issue, you’re likely to hear:

 Check this story out: Once, Scott sat in on a meeting where a CEO exclaimed, “I don’t need your master data services.
 I can push a button and get any data, any time, any way I want it.”

 A bold employee at the end of the room stood up and said:

 We’re going to guess that story sums up a lot of frustration you may be experiencing in your own organization!

 “How can we level-up the conversation to grab the attention of the higher-ups?”